ColmiiK/globant-pilot/README.md

 ## Globify

 Replicate Spotify's UI and UX, authenticating with it's API to show the user's liked songs, playlists and more.
-This project is hosted on erivero-'s [GitHub](https://github.com/erivero-p/Globant_Piscine_Globify)
+I didn't do this project, but you can check one out on erivero-'s [repo](https://github.com/erivero-p/Globant_Piscine_Globify)

+### PS: I didn't do a single thing on this project, I'm just adding it since it

 ## Service DeskAI